lunarwhite/cminus-lexer-parser/README.md

-# cminus-lex-paser
+# cminus-lexer-paser
-Build a simply lex and paser for C minus (subset of C), using Java
+Build a simply lexer and paser for C minus (subset of C), using Java.